 But, before we look at strategies for couples to protect their sleep, let’s first look at some sleep stats from around New Zealand, and then secondly, WHY sleep is important in the first place.

-According to SleepBetter.co.nz and the largest sleep survey done in New Zealand, here are some research findings from around the country:
+According to SleepBetter.co.nz and the, here are some research findings from around the country:

 - 13% of us wake up every night and have difficulty getting back to sleep (with another quarter of us waking up most nights) but that rises to 17% in the Waikato and Bay of Plenty and drops to just 10% in Wellington.